 SAM centralizes information about grant recipients and also provides a central location for grant recipients to change organizational information.
-Grants.gov uses SAM to establish roles and IDs for electronic grant applicants.
+Grants.gov uses SAM to establish roles and IDs for electronic submission of grant applications.

 If the applicant already has an Employer Identification Number (EIN), the SAM registration will take up to two weeks to process.
-If the applicant does not have an EIN, then the applicant should allow two to five weeks for obtaining an EIN from the Internal Revenue Service.There is no fee associated with these processes.
+If the applicant does not have an EIN, then the applicant should allow two to five weeks for obtaining an EIN from the Internal Revenue Service.
+There is no fee associated with these processes.
 These processes cannot be expedited.
 OVW strongly discourages applicants from paying a third party to apply or register on their behalf in an attempt to expedite these processes.
-To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have obtained a DUNS number and registered online with the SAM and with Grants.gov no later than December 20, 2019.
+To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have obtained a DUNS number and registered online with the SAM and with Grants.gov no later than January 8, 2021.

-Submission Dates and Times
+Submission Dates and Time